phonerobot/phonerobot.github.io/README.md

 ## IOS ARKit

 ARKit is an iOS based library for utilizing Augmented Reality in Swift.
-This software was used for Marker Tracking and Localization in order to navigate the robot.
+ARkit software was added onto a fork of the Adafruit Bluefruit app used for Marker Tracking and Localization in order to navigate the robot.

 #### AR Swift Code